Where are you from?

 I was a career Chartered Surveyor in the UK and abroad but having resettled in the US I have founded my own international businesses, although my focus on Oscar Wilde also borders on an occupation.

 Since 1999 but I had been a frequent visitor to the States for many years before that.

 After graduating from the University of Central Lancashire, I became a fully qualified member of the Royal Institution of Chartered Surveyors.

 It goes back to high school.
-I remember we read The Importance of Being Earnest .
+I particularly recall Wilde’s The Importance of Being Earnest .
 I would have been about 13 or 14 at the time and my class took turns at reading the play out aloud.
 I was astonished by its lightness, and the sharp and consistently witty repartee of the dialogue.
 I think its impact was enhance by being received by a teenage ear accustomed to an esoteric curriculum of Shakespeare or George Eliot.
 It was a memory that stuck with me until I rediscovered Wilde's life and other works many years later.

 My favorite writings of Wilde are his letters.
 He was a prolific letter writer and over 1,500 of them survive in a collected edition.
 They are essentially the autobiography he never wrote.
-This is not to diminish any of his works - it's just that I feel that in the letters you get all the ingredients of great literature: character, incident, comedy, drama, tragedy, prose and poetry; plus, of course, his catastrophe and denouement.
+This is not to diminish any of his works—it's just that I feel in the letters one gets all the ingredients of great literature: character, incident, comedy, drama, tragedy, prose and poetry; plus, of course, his catastrophe and denouement.

 The walking tour was the spur but I wanted to build a definitive body of knowledge about a specific area of Wilde's life.
 New York was the logical choice because I am resident nearby and Wilde spent a lot of time here, on a year-long lecture tour, a fact little known even in America.